Care

 Take care not to store the oil or work with the oil near a heat source or open flame.
 Linseed oil polymerizes as it dries, and this reaction itself is exothermic, releasing heat; oil-soaked rags have been known to spontaneously ignite when wadded up in the trash, so they should be washed with detergent if being kept.
 If being discarded, spread oil-soaked rags flat on the ground to dry, and weigh them down with a rock.

-Oily brushes can be cleaned with turpentine or mineral spirits.
-Speaking of turpentine (pine spirits), you can actually mix some with your linseed if you want to thin it down.
-Thinned down with turpentine, linseed will have more penetrating power into the wood, a good idea for a first coat if you plan on doing multiple coats.
+Oily brushes can be cleaned with turpentine (pine spirits) or mineral spirits.
+You can actually mix turpentine with your linseed oil if you want to thin it down and help it penetrate, which is a good idea for a first coat if you plan on doing multiple coats.

 WAXES:

 A good coating of wax will help seal most wood.
 Many go boards will have white residue from previous treatments, and that is a good sign that the board has been cared for.
-Again, remember that oil won't penetrate finished wood (it will sit on top of it, potentially being sticky) so if your wood has a layer of lacquer or shellac then consider stripping it or using pure wax without oil.
+Again, remember that oil won't penetrate finished wood (it will sit on top of it, potentially being sticky).
+If your wood has a layer of lacquer or shellac, then consider stripping it, or just use pure wax without oil.

 Beeswax is an excellent choice.
-Beeswax is also handy for filling cracks that cannot be closed (like in a goban), though you may want to look into professional products that will match the color your wood.
+Beeswax is also handy for filling cracks that cannot be closed, though you may want to look into professional products that will match the color your wood.

-Carnauba wax without additives is also fine, and even a tiny bit of carnauba (1%-5%) adds a huge strength to beeswax if you want to create a mix.
-I've used Briwax (get the new kind without Toluene) that has both carnauba and beeswax.
-I've heard that carnauba oxidizes over time (besides being harder and shinier) so I generally avoid it.
-I've heard Minwax is also a great product.
-In any case, be sure to read and follow any safety instructions on the product.
+Adding a tiny bit of carnauba wax (1%-5%) adds a huge strength to beeswax if you want to create a mix.
+But I've heard that carnauba oxidizes over time (besides being harder and shinier) so I generally avoid it.

-Japan Wax is also good, but is from Urushi (a tree in the poison ivy family), so read the alert above regarding handling it safely.
-It also isn't actually wax, it is vegetable fat, so it is a potential food source for mold.
-This is what board makers recommend, but the climate in Japan is very humid and very few people actually follow their instructions which involve cleaning it off and reapplying it periodically.
+Japan Wax isn't actually wax, it is vegetable fat, so it is a potential food source for mold.
+This is what board makers recommend, but the climate in Japan is very humid and very few people actually follow their instructions for cleaning it off and reapplying it once a year.

 Whatever you decide to use, apply the wax thinly and evenly.
-Super-fine steel wool (#0000 grit) is a great tool to use to apply the wax if the wood is finished, as it really helps work the wax in and make the grain pop, while avoiding leaving big globs of wax anywhere.
+A clean cotton cloth is standard.
+If the wood is finished, then you can consider using an abrasive, like steel wool, synthetic steel wool, or a plastic abrasive.
+Super-fine steel wool (#0000 grit) is a great tool for applying the wax, as it really helps work it in and make the grain pop.
 An abrasive plastic pad or synthetic steel wool are also great.
-Or just use a clean cotton cloth.
+Test the interior or underside first, to make sure you aren't leaving scratches or swirls.

 Give the wax coating up to a half hour to settle into the wood - it should be mostly dry to the touch - then buff the surface with a clean cotton cloth to polish it and remove the excess wax.
 The result is a thin coating of wax.
 Don't be surprised that the cloth picks up a lot of wax, and the cloth may discolor with wood residue.
 Again, wood is like skin - old, dry skin gets flaky and needs to be exfoliated.

-If you are using a particularly hard wax (Carnauba), don't give it more than 30 minutes to dry before buffing, because it will be very tough to buff once it has fully set.
+If you are using a hard wax (eg. Carnauba), don't give it more than 30 minutes to dry before buffing, because it is very hard once it is fully set.

-Remember that any wax containing a drying oil will need to cure before it is ready to use, so allow adequate time before bringing it back into your home.
+Remember that any wax containing a drying oil will need to Cure before it is ready to use, so allow adequate time for Curing before bringing it back into your home.

 Steel Wool:

-If you are working with a wood product covered in a layer of lacquer or shellac, then you can apply straight wax with #00 steel wool without having to worry about scratching the wood.
-Then buff with #0000 steel wool.
-The finish provides a layer of protection, so the steel wool is not abrading the wood itself.
+If you are working with a wood product covered in a layer of lacquer or shellac, then you can apply straight wax without having to worry about scratching the wood.
+Buff with #0000 steel wool should be ok, as the finish provides a layer of protection and the steel wool will not contact the wood itself.
+The important thing is the bowls get a protective finish.
+But if you are concerned about scratches, treat everything like raw wood and use something synthetic instead, or even just a cotton cloth.

 Although I love #0000 steel wool, it can also be a problem on the rough end-grain of a goban or other textured surfaces, which have a tendency to trap small particles.
-A plastic brush like a toothbrush works well in those areas, especially when assisted with a hair dryer to keep the beeswax soft.
-Or just use a cloth.
+In these areas, a plastic brush like a toothbrush works very well.
+You can also assist with a hair dryer to keep the wax soft.

 GLUE (binding cracked wood):